Get introduced to application service maps. Maps offer you a

 When you select information on a tab at the bottom of the map window, the related CI displays

-You can show additional information for a CI or business service itself by displaying its
+You can show additional information for a CI or application service itself by displaying its

-record indicators appear next to relevant CIs and next to the business service name.
-Records
+record indicators appear next to relevant CIs and next to the application service name.
+Records themselves

-themselves are displayed on the tabs at the bottom of the map
+are displayed on the tabs at the bottom of the map window.